What to do to Protect Your Kids When You Suspect Your Ex has an Addiction

 To legally stop the children’s parent from time-sharing you are going to have to let the court know what you think is going on.
 If the court examines the evidence and decides the parent is abusing drugs or alcohol, it can take action to protect the children.
 Depending on the severity of the situation, this could mean the parent’s time-sharing will be limited, or they will have to submit to supervised visits.
 The court could also decide to award you all parental-decision making authority and stop all time-sharing with the other parent.
 The addicted parent could also be ordered to undergo treatment or drug testing in order to see their kids without restrictions.

 At the Draper Law Firm, we understand the seriousness of the situation when a parent is suspected of abusing drugs or alcohol and can help you evaluate your options and take action to protect your children.
 Contact us today online or call 866-767-4711.
-We serve the greater Central Florida area with offices located in Kissimmee, Orlando, and St. Cloud.
+We serve the greater Central Florida area with offices located in Kissimmee, and Orlando.